charliecalvert/CloudNotes/Assignments/HerokuReactStarter.md

 - Then copy your CongressAddress program on top of it.
 - And then push it to Heroku

-When you are done, your CongressAddress program should be running on Heroku.
+When you are done, your **CongressAddress** program should be running on Heroku.
+As a result, you should be able to browse to it with your phone.
+This will enable you to begin the process of tweaking your code so that it looks right on a phone.

 It should be almost automatic.
 From the root of your react heroku project do this.
 First copy over CongressAddress on top of the default create-react-app project: